willymariino/react-dc-comics/README.md

 ## How to Run Locally
 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `npm install`
-3. Start the development server using `npm run dev`.
+3. Start the development server using `npm run dev`
 4. Open the application in your browser at the URL provided by Vite.

 ## Project Structure